 While some of the people who posted such content on Twitter don’t have many followers, the conduct is in some ways emblematic of a larger grassroots movement, many members of which are from the far-left of the ideological spectrum.
 A number of activists, for example, targeted Pai earlier in the year by staking out his home on Mother’s Day.
 Some of those protesters, including the leaders, have highly suspect histories, including that of violence.

-Evan Greer, campaign director at the advocacy organization Fight for the Future, lists on his LinkedIn profile that he once served as Media Strategy and Outreach Coordinator for the Tarek Mehanna Support Group.
+Evan Greer, campaign director at the advocacy organization Fight for the Future, lists on her LinkedIn profile that she once served as Media Strategy and Outreach Coordinator for the Tarek Mehanna Support Group.
 Mehanna planned to shoot up a shopping mall in Boston, according to authorities.
 He was later convicted on charges that he conspired to kill Americans and was sentenced to 17.5 years in federal prison.
 And more activists — who aren’t clearly a part of the same loose coalition, but are certainly part of the same side of the debate — left cardboard signs outside Pai’s home Saturday.
 The inscribed posters not only included the exact names of Pai’s children, but directly asked the chairman if his kin will ever be able “to look you in the eye again.”

 Another adjacent one read, “They will come to know the truth.
 Dad murdered democracy in cold blood.
 And for what?!
 It’s not too late for you, Chairman Pai.
 You don’t have to be evil.”
 (RELATED: Internet Activists Turn To Billboards To Battle Congress)